Our guide to help you debug your analytics and tags

 The most useful part of this extension is the “jQuery Events” tab that it adds to the Elements part of Dev Tools.
 This shows you what event handlers have been added to the element, what event they are on and what the code is.

-It is a bit annoying that the code is shown in an alert box and you can’t highlight/copy/paste the contents, but it’s still a very valuable add in.
+It is a bit annoying that the code is shown in an alert box and you can’t highlight/copy/paste the contents, but it’s still a very useful add in.

 Edit This Cookie